 Substantially all of our common stock may be sold without restriction in the public markets.
 Shares held by our directors, executive officers and affiliates are subject to volume and manner of sale restrictions, and as otherwise described in the following sentence.
-We have an agreement with Foster City LLC and Redemco, LLC, that gives Foster City and Redemco the right to require us, after the end of the 180-day period following February 5, 2004, to file a registration statement on Form S-3, registering the resale of all shares of our common stock held by Foster City and Redemco.
+We have an agreement with Foster City LLC and Redemco, LLC, that gives Foster City and Redemco the right to require us to file a registration statement on Form S-3, registering the resale of all shares of our common stock held by Foster City and Redemco.
 Sales of a substantial number of shares of common stock in the public market or the perception that these sales could occur could materially and adversely affect our stock price and make it more difficult for us to sell equity securities in the future at a time and price we deem appropriate.